Tips and Solutions Detail

 First and foremost, before preparing a foundation for your Lifetime shed, check with your city office to see if you will need a building permit.
 Also, some HOA have very strict requirements regarding the size, color, and material of any outdoor buildings you may want to build, so you'll want to make sure you're good to go before investing your time and money.

 For your convenience, all Lifetime shed instructions are available in an online Owner's Manual for you to preview.
 The Owner's Manual will include how-to instructions on building a proper foundation for your Lifetime shed.
-There are three foundations we recommend and the one that will work best for you depends on how you plan to use your shed.
+There are two foundations we recommend and the one that will work best for you depends on how you plan to use your shed.
 Do you plan to use it just to store garden tools and fertilizer?
 Or will you be storing your riding lawnmower or ATV in there?
 The amount of weight you will be putting on the floor will determine which foundation you should go with.
 The floor covering for a Lifetime shed is integrated polyethylene panels which need enough support below to avoid movement in the panels and adequately support the contents of your shed.
 Consider the following options:

 • A concrete slab will support the most weight and provide the best long-term performance.
 This is the best option and the one we most strongly recommend